 From administering vaccines to treating mild illnesses, urgent care professionals can care for you.
 Most urgent care centers offer a wide range of medical services.
 Facilities are able to prescribe medications and refer you to a primary care doctor or specialist.

-More than 100 million visits were made to urgent care centers in 2016.
+More than 89 million visits are made to urgent care centers each year.
 With the rise of these care centers in the U.S., you can now access outpatient care with more convenience and comfort.

 Costs for Convenient Care

 The average cost per visit to urgent care ranges from $150 to $200.